cpeditor/cpeditor/doc/MANUAL.md

 CP Editor supports some command-line options, run `cpeditor --help` for more information.

-It's better to use unix-like shells like git bash on Windows.
+It's better to use Linux-like shells like git bash on Windows.

 You can open a non-existing file as a tab (and you can save to the path later) in the command line, or open all C++ files in a directory recursively.